 The American Psychological Association Division 30 Society of Clinical Hypnosis defines hypnosis as: “A state of consciousness involving focused attention and reduced peripheral awareness characterized by an enhanced capacity for response to suggestion”.
 It involves using your mind and thoughts in order to manage emotional distress, unpleasant physical symptoms, or help you change or manage certain behaviors.
 It involves two basic phases, which are called the induction phase and application phase.

-Dr. Cynthia Edwards-Hawver, Psy.D. and Susan Giampapa, LCSW both have advanced training and certification in hypnosis by highly creditable associations.
-Both of us start with a period of progressive relaxation (Induction phase), followed by deepening techniques (Induction phase), and then meditative visualizations (Induction phase).
+The process begins by progressive relaxation (Induction phase), followed by deepening techniques (Induction phase), and then meditative visualizations (Induction phase).
 It is much like relaxation exercises or meditation, except you reach a much deeper state of relaxation.
 Once you in a deeply relaxed state, we will work with parts of your unconscious mind to address the issues you are seeking hypnosis for and use suggestions (application phase).

-We will never implant any false memories into your mind, you often will remember everything (unless you don’t want to), and you can even talk during hypnosis.
-Sometimes people prefer to just relax and have us do all the talking and sometimes it is useful to bring a person to place where their symptoms first began and ask them direct questions.
-This is something that we spend time discussing with you before your hypnosis session.
+Dr. Edwards-Hawver is highly trained and there is no fear of implanting false memories into your mind.
+People often remember everything (unless you don’t want to) and you can even talk during hypnosis.
+Sometimes people prefer to just relax and Dr. Hawver do all the talking and sometimes it is useful to bring a person to place where their symptoms first began and ask them direct questions.
+This is something Dr. Hawver will discuss with you during the initial consultation before beginning hypnosis.

 How Will It Make Me Feel?

 People respond to hypnosis in different ways.
 Some describe hypnosis as a normal state of focused attention, in which they feel very calm and relaxed.
 Regardless of how and to what degree they respond, most people describe the experience as very pleasant.
-We usually tell people that the worst thing that will happen is you will have an hour of deep relaxation.
+The worst thing that will happen with hypnosis is that you will have an hour of deep relaxation.

 Can Everyone Be Hypnotized?